-The emergency generator engine at the onshore substation will be exempt from the requirements of 6 NYCRR Part 201 because it will qualify as an "emergency power generating stationary internal combustion engine" under 6 NYCRR § 201-3.2(c)(6) and will operate for no more than 500 hours of operation per year, limited to emergency situations, routine maintenance, and routine testing.
-The gas-insulated switchgear at the onshore substation are not subject to the requirements of 6 NYCRR Part 201.
+The emergency generator engines at the onshore substation and Hampton Road substation will be exempt from the requirements of 6 NYCRR Part 201 because they will qualify as "emergency power generating stationary internal combustion engines" under 6 NYCRR § 201-3.2(c)(6) and will each operate for no more than 500 hours of operation per year, limited to emergency situations, routine maintenance, and routine testing.
+The gas-insulated switchgear at the onshore substation and Hampton Road substation are not subject to the requirements of 6 NYCRR Part 201.